Travel guide

 Photo: Nikolai Kolosov via Pexels

-How many GB do you need for your trip to Uruguay?
+How many GB do you need for traveling to Uruguay?

 This is the million-dollar question.
 The short answer: 5-7 GB for 1 week.
 The long answer depends on how you use your phone during the trip.

-Here's a guide to real consumption by daily usage type:
+Here's a guide to actual consumption by daily usage type:

 • Moderate use (social media, photos, continuous browsing): 800 MB-1.5 GB/day